About John Rice - Resident Tracking Expert

 In May 1993, John Rice attended a dog training seminar taught by Suzanne Clothier in Naperville, Illinois.
-Little did he know that by enrolling his K-9 police dog, a Golden Retriever named Molson, in the seminar that he would ultimately end up having to explain who he was on an Internet Webpage, or that he would end up marrying the speaker or buy a farm in upstate NY in 1998!
+Little did he know that by enrolling his K-9 police dog, a Golden Retriever named Molson, in the seminar that he would ultimately end up having to explain who he was on an Internet Webpage, or that he would end up marrying the speaker or buy a farm in upstate NY or end up with an Umbrella Cockatoo who adores him!
 But then, life is funny that way.

 How John got from that seminar to this website is a long story.
 But here's the important facts for those wondering why they should buy a booklet on tracking, take private tracking lessons, or attend a tracking seminar from a man who has not bothered to put an AKC tracking title on his own dogs (yet).

 In 1981, Forest Ranger John Rice assisted in a lengthy (12 hour) foot search for a lost person.
 After 11 1/2 hours, some bright fellow in administration finally decided to call in the local K-9 Search & Rescue Unit - Illini SAR.
 One half-hour later, the dog handlers informed the weary searchers that the lost party had gotten in a car and left the area - which indeed, as it turns out, they had.
 The efficiency of a K-9 search unit was not lost on Ranger Rice, who had spent and would spend many hours of his life searching for people in trouble.